 Use an aggregator or go direct?

-The benefit of using an aggregator is that your ebooks are made available to a solid list of ebook retailers, and your royalty payments are managed in one place.
-That is, by the aggregator.
+The benefit of using an aggregator is that your ebooks are made available to a solid list of ebook retailers.
+Also, your royalty payments are managed in one place by the aggregator.
 This is a convenient way to get paid.

-But if you publish directly with retailers, you will gain a slightly higher royalty, as you won’t be paying a cut to an aggregator.
+But if you publish directly with retailers, you will get a slightly higher royalty.
+You won’t be paying a small cut to an aggregator.

 However, your royalty payments will be split, and might also be affected by minimum earnings payments.